jasons-archived/Raylib-ECS-Prototype/readme.md

 4. Prefix extension methods with `_` and if there is anything unusual about them, add a suffix like `_Unsafe` to give a hint to the users.
    - prefixing allows easy identification as a custom extension method without impacting autocomplete/intelisense.
    - if using a suffix, Add approriate intellisense docs (to the containing static class at minimum) so the user can understand the meaning of the suffix.
+     - `_Unsafe` is used for code that has some tricky usage pattern, usuall because of using pointers (unsafe code) that will go out of scope once the underlying object changes.
+Generally speaking, use these method results immediately and do not make changes (add/removes for collections) until afterwards.
+     - `_Exp` is used for experimental code that seems to work fine, but might have some hidden performance "gotcha" or relies on some experimental feature that might change/break/be-deleted in the future.
 5. Prefix extension method containing static classes with `zz_Extensions_`
    - so that it doesn't polute intellisense dropdowns, and is still descriptive.